 - Disable data translate parameter

-Preceding measures can help you prevent MDF file from damage but cannot help you repair it and recover data from damaged file.
-In order to repair damaged MDF file, you need to take help of Kernel for SQL- SQL recovery and SQL database recovery software.
+Preceding measures can help you prevent MDF file from damage but cannot help you repair it and recover data from a damaged file.
+Therefore, to repair corrupt SQL database MDF File and retrieving SQL database objects smoothly, you can take into consideration the two well-known and doable methods.

-Data recovery experts have designed the software by keeping various reasons behind the MDF file damage in mind.
-The software uses QFSCI algorithms to recover data from damaged MDF file.
+Data recovery experts have designed the software by keeping various reasons for the MDF file damage in mind.
+The software uses QFSCI algorithms to recover data from the damaged MDF file.
 Moreover, the software supports MS SQL versions 2000 and 2005.